Fessenden received good recommendation chemical

 experimenter and Edison explained his leaving because "his line

-of work has come end.
+of work has come end."
+One employee

 The West Orange lab was commercial organization that